About the project

 The Story of Our Pianos for Schools

 In September 2020, following the visit of the Czech Senate President to Taiwan, a Chinese client refused to accept 8 upright pianos and 3 grand pianos.
-Our foundation purchased these Petrof instruments for 5.3 million CZK and donated them to Czech schools.
+Our foundation purchased these Petrof instruments for 212,000 EUR and donated them to Czech schools.

 Eleven schools selected by an expert committee received the instruments immediately.
 In November 2020, another 45 schools, whose musical instruments were in poor condition, were included in a public fundraising campaign.
-The campaign raised 9,855,000 CZK, which we further multiplied.
+The campaign raised 394,200 EUR, which we further multiplied.
 As a result, all schools received new instruments.

 The second round of the project began in October 2022.
-We selected 22 schools aiming to acquire instruments worth a total of 11 million CZK.
+We selected 22 schools aiming to acquire instruments worth a total of 440,000 EUR.
 Thanks to immense donor support, the efforts of our foundation, and of course, the schools themselves, the project was again successful.
+To increase the impact of the project, a third grant call was launched in June 2024, with 17 more schools receiving the new instrument.

-So far, we have helped fulfill the dream of owning a new instrument for 8,000 piano students from 78 elementary art schools across the Czech Republic.
-And we continue!
-Pianos for Schools 2024 is opening the path to a new piano for another 17 schools.
+So far, we have helped fulfill the dream of owning a new instrument for 9,500 piano students from 95 elementary art schools across the Czech Republic.
+The schools have received 98 instruments with a total value of 1,681,216 EUR.

 The Broader Context of the Project